 We oppose a special legislative session to consider an anti-transgender bathroom discrimination law.
 It is never justified to spend the state's time and money to advance discrimination.
 Thank you for considering our views.

-Gregg Deneweth signed No Discrimination in Federal Contracts!
+Gregory Deneweth signed No Discrimination in Federal Contracts!
 2016-05-22 15:38:10 -0500These are not religious freedom bills.
 These are bills that directly discriminate against minorities and they types of bills need to stop

 In late April the U.S. House Armed Services Committee voted to undo President Obama's non-discrimination executive orders for federal contracts via the Russell amendment.
 This amendment is part of the National Defense Authorization Act.

 Removal of the President's executive orders on non-discrimination would be a disaster for LGBT people in states like Tennessee that lack employment protections covering sexual orientation and gender identity.